plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 Is providing this report a use case?
 On the most highest and abstract level: yes.
 The simplified "list of actions" is:

-1. Get all workitems from TFS (Team Foundation Server)
+1. Get all work items from TFS (Team Foundation Server)
-2. Rank all workitems
+2. Rank all work items
 3. Get the team capacity
 4. Determine the cut-lines
 5. Generate the report (including all further details like TFS links and hints for missing information)